Cheapest Neighborhoods in Lexington, KY

-Some of the cheapest neighborhoods in Lexington are East Lexington, West Lexington, and Cardinal Valley.
+Some of the cheapest neighborhoods in Lexington are Shriners, East Lexington, and Terrace View.
 These neighborhoods offer some of the lowest rent prices in Lexington, making them ideal for renters on a budget.
-As of May 5, 2026, the average rent in Lexington is $1,096, which is 1% higher than last year.
+As of June 19, 2026, the average rent in Lexington is $1,110, which is 1.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 East Lexington